MyunghoBae/codebase-mcp-server/CONTRIBUTING.md

-# Contributing to xAPI MCP Server
+# Contributing to Codebase MCP Server

-Thank you for your interest in contributing to the xAPI MCP Server project!
+Thank you for your interest in contributing to the Codebase MCP Server project!
 This document provides guidelines and instructions for contributing.

 ## Project Overview

-This project implements a Model Context Protocol (MCP) server for xAPI data management and analysis, enabling AI assistants to interact with learning records through natural language.
+This project implements a Model Context Protocol (MCP) server for Codebase data management and analysis, enabling AI assistants to interact with learning records through natural language.

 ## Development Setup